mcutshaw/vcloud/README.md

 # vcloud-deploy
+Object oriented wrapper for VmWare's vCloud REST API written in Python3.

+Usage:
-After editing example.conf, it will need to be renamed to vcloud.conf
+After editing example.conf, it will need to be renamed to vcloud.conf Example script (deploy.py) is provided.